nitrogenlabs/lex/src/commands/compile/compile.docs.md

 # LEX Compilation Module

-The compile module is responsible for compiling TypeScript and JavaScript code using ESBuild and managing assets in a Lex project.
+The compile module is responsible for compiling TypeScript and JavaScript code using SWC and managing assets in a Lex project.

 ## Overview

 The compile module provides functionality to:

-- Compile TypeScript and JavaScript files using ESBuild
+- Compile TypeScript and JavaScript files using SWC
 - Run TypeScript type checking
 - Process CSS files with PostCSS
 - Copy static assets (images, fonts, and documents)